pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 Deploy failed
 ```

-If you want to deploy without pushing any data just append the `--force` option:
+If you want to deploy without pushing any data, you can append the `--force` option:

 ```bash
 $ pm2 deploy ecosystem.json production --force